 The oak, maple, and basswood forests of the Baraboo Hills constitute the largest block of upland forest still standing in southern Wisconsin.
 They provide habitat for more than 1,800 kinds of plants and animals.

-The Nature Conservancy first came to the Baraboo Hills in the early 1960s at the request of local residents and university professors who knew how ecologically unique this area was and who wanted the Conservancy's help in protecting the area.
+The Nature Conservancy (TNC) first came to the Baraboo Hills in the early 1960s at the request of local residents and university professors who knew how ecologically unique this area was and who wanted TNC's help in protecting the area.
 We continue to work with partners to protect the exceptional diversity of animals and plant communities in the Baraboo Hills at places like Baxter’s Hollow and Hemlock Draw.

 - Managing our preserves to support healthy populations of wildlife, in particular, songbirds that need to nest in large blocks of forest.